 Not at all.
 We encourage filmmakers to utilize all of the resources available to them in furthering their work and their artistic development.

 21. Can I receive feedback on my submission?

 Due to the high volume of submissions, we are unfortunately not able to provide individualized feedback.

 22. Does Sundance Institute pay for my travel to Utah?

-Sundance Institute provides air travel within the U.S., lodging, and meals at the lab and summit, as well as air travel (also within the U.S.) and lodging at the Festival for all selected fellows.
+Sundance Institute provides air travel within the U.S., lodging, and meals at the lab, as well as air travel (also within the U.S.) and lodging at the Festival for all selected fellows.

 23. Do I have to submit my application electronically?

 We accept all application materials electronically only, and you must sign in or create an account to access the electronic application.
 You do not have to finish the application all in one sitting; you can save a work-in-progress version of your application before officially submitting.

 Still don’t see your question answered here?
 Email email@example.com with further questions with “Creative Producing Fellowship” in the subject line.